decatur/gridchen/README.md

-# Status
-:exclamation: This is alpha-ware: Do not use!

 # About
 Very lightweight and fast editable web grid with strict MS-Excel adherence to user experience.
 Very modern (web components, es6 modules) with no dependencies.